 Of course there are also the classicists that work to capture the rose’s simple beauty in scent form, recreating the dew resting on a flower in the early morning or capturing the hallmarks of a particular variety like Rose Centifolia, or Rose de Mai, or the experience of walking among a sunny rose garden surrounded by many blooms.

 Dispelling any notions of rose being a simple, feminine or romantic scent, even if you’ve not traditionally been a fan it’s worth taking a chance of some of these modern rose incarnations and their unique personalities.

-Tom Ford’s just released Private Rose Garden is a trilogy of perfumes designed to evoke different destinations.
+Tom Ford’s Private Rose Garden is a trilogy of perfumes designed to evoke different destinations.
 Rose D’Amalfi is inspired by the famous Italian coast, blending baies roses with fresh citruses and spices, smoky and sensual Rose De Chine pairs rose with Chinese Peonies while the dramatic Rose de Russie intends to deliver the essence of ‘Russian black leather’ along with a spicy white pepper top, rose heart and woody base.